 I model the interaction between dynamic decision making and social learning about new technologies in driving industry takeoff and productivity growth.
-Learning about the use of new technologies is an important factor in economic growth, but I demonstrate that anticipated social learning can lead to a free-riding dynamic in scenarios with high uncertainty.
+Learning about the use of new technologies is an important factor in economic growth, but I demonstrate that anticipated social learning can lead to a freeriding dynamic in scenarios with high enough uncertainty.
 I consider the empirical setting of hydraulic fracturing in North Dakota, where firms learn about the optimal use of fracturing technology, in part due to detailed data published by regulators.
-The cumulative value of this learning process is a ceteris paribus 40% increase in expected profitability.
+The cumulative value of this learning process is a ceteris paribus 40% increase in ex-ante expected profitability.
 I model the impact of learning externalities on agents' decisions to drill shale oil wells, an optimal stopping problem.
-My estimates suggest that the social learning externality is too small to affect investment as the industry develops and uncertainty is reduced.
-Conversely, I demonstrate that under higher uncertainty, anticipated social learning can lead to significantly lower industry investment and learning rates.
+My estimates suggest that the social learning externality is too small to affect investment in later stages of industry development, after uncertainty is reduced.
+Conversely, I demonstrate that under conditions of higher uncertainty, anticipated social learning can lead to significantly lower industry investment and slower rates of industry learning.
 Under this scenario, I also demonstrate the potential for public tests of the technology to enhance welfare by leading to more investment and a higher learning rate.

-^{}Department of Economics, Duke University; andrew.steck@duke.edu.
+^{}Department of Management, University of Toronto Mississauga and Rotman School of Management, University of Toronto; andrew.steck@utoronto.ca.
 Special thanks is owed to my dissertation committee: Allan Collard-Wexler, Chris Timmins, Jimmy Roberts, Steven Sexton, and Daniel Yi Xu.
+I have also benefited from feedback from numerous seminar and conference participants and discussants, especially Mark Agerton, Wesley Blundell, Thom Covert, Chuck Mason, and Peter Thompson.
 I am also grateful for conversations with Steve Slawson of Slawson Exploration and Rob Jacobs of Caird Energy on the industry.
-I have also benefited from discussions with T. Robert Fetter, Brian Prest, members of the Duke Economics Public / IO lunch seminar, and of the Duke University Energy Initiative.
-In addition, I thank DrillingInfo for providing data.
+In addition, I thank Enverus (formerly DrillingInfo) for providing some of the data used in this work.
+I appreciatively acknowledge funding from the Duke University Graduate School and the Ottis Green Foundation, and computing resources from Compute Canada.
 Any errors are my own.